Use the InfluxDB v1 API

 The following example shows how to use cURL with the Basic

-authentication scheme and an API token:
+authentication scheme and a token:

 #######################################